-So as I matured as a journalist, I learned that assaulting interview subjects with questions only happens in badly-made movies.
-Meanwhile, on the home front, the less I ask my teen daughter, the more she sticks around to chat.
-(Although, I still don’t get that much out of her at this age.)
-Haha!
+So as I matured as a human being and journalist, I learned that assaulting interview subjects with questions only happens in badly-made movies.
+Meanwhile, on the home front, life changed too.
+When I ask my daughter fewer questions, she sticks around more for chats.

 The tips I’m about to share also work in job interviews.
-I know these tips are gold because my students tell me they’ve helped.
-They also definitely work for me because they free me from my fear of rejection and failure.
+They are gold, according to my happy students swear by them.
+These skills also work for me because they free me from my fear of rejection and failure.

 Here are my five tips for interviewing and making conversation: